kzu/kzu.github.io/_posts/2017-10-01-building-like-a-pro-primer.md

 ```

 It might be a bit confusing to see that message since we are clearly setting the value of the property
 to something else in the project.
-The reason for this is that by default, *any* MSBuild property can be overriden with the command line `/p` switch, regardless of whether it's assigned unconditionally in the project.
+The reason for this is that by default, *any* MSBuild property can be overriden with the command line `/p` switch, even if it's assigned unconditionally in the project.

 In order to avoid this default behavior and allow the project-determined value to prevail, you can
 add the following attribute to the `Project`: